DonaldAirey/data-model-generator/README.md

 data.

 Creating and maintaining a complex data model is a snap with **Data Model Generator**.
 You describe your tables and relations with an XSD Schema file (very similar to how **Visual Studio** *DataSets* are managed).
-The tools will automatically generate a multi-user, in-memory database for you backed by an Entity Framework store.
-The **REST Generator** automatically creates a full-featured RESTful API for .NET Core MVC or MVC6 to access your data model from the web.
+The tools will automatically generate a multi-user, in-memory database for you backed by an Entity Framework store and a full-featured RESTful API for .NET Core MVC or MVC6.

 Advanced engineers will find a full-featured set of primitives for building *smart transactions* which can significantly reduce the stress on your database applications.
 The in-memory data model will act like a traffic cop to your relational database back-end and allows you to program around scenarios that would deadlock an ordinary ORM.
 With the proper design, you can expect to reach the maximum TPS rating on